-- (4) Proceeds from public or private insurance. - (i) Proceeds from public or private insurance will not be treated as program income for purposes of 34 CFR 80.25, Education Agency General Administrative Regulations (EDGAR). - (ii) If an LEA spends reimbursements from Federal funds (e.g., Medicaid) for services under IDEA Part B, those funds will not be considered "State or local" funds for purposes of the maintenance of effort provisions in 34 CFR §300.163 Maintenance of State Financial Support and § 300.203 Maintenance of Effort obligation for LEAs. - (5) Nothing in these rules should be construed to alter the requirements imposed on a State Medicaid agency, or any other agency administering a public insurance program by Federal statute, regulations or policy under title XIX, or title XXI of the Social Security Act, 42 U.S.C.
-1396 through 1396v and 42 U.S.C.
-1397aa through 1397jj, or any other public benefits or insurance program.
+- (4) Proceeds from public or private insurance. - (i) Proceeds from public or private insurance will not be treated as program income for purposes of 34 C.F.R. § 80.25, Education Agency General Administrative Regulations (EDGAR). - (ii) If an LEA spends reimbursements from federal funds (e.g., Medicaid) for services under IDEA Part B, those funds will not be considered "State or local" funds for purposes of the maintenance of effort provisions in 34 C.F.R. § 300.163 Maintenance of State Financial Support and § 300.203 Maintenance of Effort obligation for LEAs. - (5) Nothing in these rules should be construed to alter the requirements imposed on a State Medicaid agency, or any other agency administering a public insurance program by federal statute, regulations, or policy under title XIX, or title XXI of the Social Security Act, 42 U.S.C. § 1396 through § 1396v and 42 U.S.C. § 1397aa through § 1397jj, or any other public benefits or insurance program.

-2360.2.16 Related Services
+2360.2.16 Related Services (34 C.F.R. § 300.34)

 - (a) The term "related services" means transportation and such developmental, corrective, and other supportive services as are required to assist a child who requires special education services to benefit from his or her special education. - (b) Exception.
-Related services do not include a medical device that is surgically implanted, the optimization of device functioning, maintenance of the device, or the replacement of that device. - (c) A child will not be designated as a child who is eligible for special education, if the child needs only a related service, but not special education services. - (d) Related services shall include, but are not limited to: - (1) Audiology that includes: - (i) Identification of children with hearing loss; - (ii) Determination of the range, nature, and degree of hearing loss, including referral for medical or other professional attention for the habilitation of hearing; - (iii) Provision of habilitative activities, such as language habilitation, auditory training, speech reading (lip-reading), hearing evaluation, and speech conservation;
+Except as provided in Rule 2360.2.18, related services do not include a medical device that is surgically implanted, the optimization of device functioning, maintenance of the device, or the replacement of that device. - (c) A child will not be designated as a child who is eligible for special education, if the child needs only a related service, but not special education services. - (d) Related services shall include, but are not limited to: - (1) Audiology that includes: - (i) Identification of children with hearing loss; - (ii) Determination of the range, nature, and degree of hearing loss, including referral for medical or other professional attention for the habilitation of hearing; - (iii) Provision of habilitative activities, such as language habilitation, auditory training, speech reading (lip-reading), hearing evaluation, and speech conservation;